kroxylicious/kroxylicious-junit5-extension/DEV_GUIDE.md

 ### Code Formatting

-Run the following command to format the source code and organize the imports as per the project's conventions:
+Run the following command to format the source code and organize the imports as per the project's conventions.

 ```shell
 $ mvn process-sources
 ```
+We suggest doing this before opening a Pull Request as the build actions will fail the build for formatting which doesn't fit our conventions.

 ## Running Integration Tests on Podman